Schema#

 ];

-The following field definitions will show us how we can use Typed
+The following field definitions will show us how we can use Typed fields to index the above fields

-and define different types for it.
+via multiple and define different types for it.

 <?php